Renting HCMC Shophouses for Live-Work: 2026 Legal Guide

 Phu My Hung (District 7)

 Lower entry price, strong Korean business community, family-oriented foot traffic.
-Suitable for: tutoring centers, specialty retail, healthcare, F&B.
+Suitable for tutoring centers, specialty retail, healthcare, and F&B. Learn more in our District 7 Expat Rental Guide.

 | Type | Monthly Rent (VND) |